 But before you start making any assumptions about the Beagle, hear us out.
 How accurate is this smart breeds ranking conducted by famed psychologist Stanley Coren?

-Though we think it’s a good starting point for measuring dog intelligence, it doesn’t tell the whole story.
+Though we think it’s a good starting point for measuring a dog’s intelligence, it doesn’t tell the whole story.
+There’s so much more to dog intelligence than just working & obedience.
+It’s why there are clear flaws with his test.

 Problem with Standardized Tests

-When it comes to dogs, it’s extremely difficult to create a “standardized” test to measure the intelligence of dogs.
-As mentioned, different dog breeds have different motivators.
+When it comes to dogs, it’s extremely difficult to create a “standardized” test to measure the intelligence of these animals.
+As we mentioned, different dog breeds have different motivators.

-With that said, it’s important to understand the criteria in which Coren used for his test:
+With that said, it’s important to understand the criteria in which Coren used for his trials:

-- Coren’s second criterion is the percentage that the dog successfully obeys a known command on the first try.
+- His second criterion is the success rate that the dog obeys a known command on the first try.
+Higher success rates mean a more intelligent and obedient dog breed.

 To standardize a test based off these two criteria is not fair for many dog breeds.
 In reality, these trials seems more like an obedience test than an intelligence test.